Share:

 Air Monitoring Efforts

-South Coast AQMD, with assistance from the California Air Resources Board (CARB), is conducting local air monitoring to determine levels of EtO near the facility and in the surrounding community.
-Mobile monitoring was conducted to collect survey data on volatile organic compounds (VOCs), and signals associated with EtO were elevated near and downwind of the facility.
-Individual grab samples (an air sample collected at one location at one point in time) were taken to confirm elevated ethylene oxide levels.
-South Coast AQMD is further investigating EtO emissions in the nearby residential communities and the agency is working with the City of Carson to identify additional locations to collect 24-hour samples in the nearest community and school.
-The agency will continue to work with Parter to identify the source(s) of EtO from their operations and identify actions to reduce emissions.
-Based on the monitoring data, measurements have been consistent at background levels since the beginning of air monitoring efforts in July 2022.
-South Coast AQMD is planning to remove the one air monitor at Site #3 during the week of February 28, 2023.
-Monitors will remain at Sites #1 near the facility, Site #2, and Site #4 as shown in the map below.
+In 2022, South Coast AQMD began conducting local air monitoring to determine levels of EtO near the facility and in the surrounding community.
+Mobile monitoring first bean on May 24, 2022, and was conducted to collect survey data on volatile organic compounds (VOCs), and signals associated with EtO were elevated near and downwind of the facility.
+Individual grab samples (an air sample collected at one location at one point in time) were taken next to the facility to confirm elevated ethylene oxide levels.
+In response, 24-hour monitors were placed adjacent to the facility and, as a precaution, they were also placed in the community and school in July of 2022.
+South Coast AQMD worked with Parter to identify potential sources of EtO from their operations and the facility implemented actions to significantly reduce EtO emissions.
+Based on the monitoring data, measurements in the nearby community and at the school have been consistent at background levels since the beginning of air monitoring efforts in July 2022.
+As a result, South Coast AQMD removed the air monitor at Site #3 the week of February 28, 2023, the air monitor at site #4 on June 29, 2023 and the monitor at site #2 on August 1, 2023.
+The monitor at Site #1 was removed November 10, 2023.

 24-Hour Integrated Sample Locations